-Congress is Failing Our Farmers:
+Federal Update: Congress is Failing Our Farmers.

-Tell Your Representatives to Unfreeze Funding Now
+Tell Your Representatives to Honor Farmer Contracts

 Across the country, tens of thousands of farmers and farmer-serving organizations have been thrown into limbo by an unprecedented freeze of federal funding by the Trump administration.
 The United States Department of Agriculture (USDA) is currently withholding payments it owes under lawfully executed contracts, causing turmoil across the food system.